 The Big Apple boasts of cultural and recreational experiences that are not to be missed!
 Our NYC Mercy Volunteers enjoy outdoor festivals and movie nights in the city’s many parks during the warmer months and museums, cultural events, and the spectacular Christmas and New Year activities during the colder months.
-Volunteers live in an apartment in a diverse neighborhood, with much to see and do within walking distance or a short subway ride!
-The daily commute is about 40 to 60 minutes on public transportation depending on the service site.
+Volunteers live in an apartment in Astoria, with several parks within walking distance!
+The commute is 45-60 minutes by subway.

 Number of Volunteers: 4